Invaders Must Die: Composition

 Invaders Must Die's title track is the album's opening track, and its lyrics include the name of the group on the line "We are The Prodigy."
 The song is featured in many films and game trailers such as the film Kick-Ass and the Duke Nukem Forever game trailer.
+The song was also featured in the 2023 video game Hi-Fi Rush.
 "Omen" has a similar tempo, and both tracks were co-produced by James Rushent.
 "Thunder" recreates elements from Trevor Joe's "Ethiopian Peace Song" (also known as "Rasta Peace Song"), while "Colours" is one of the first songs written by the entire band.

 "Take Me to the Hospital"'s music video was The Prodigy's first to be released on the Vidzone application.
 The promotional film was filmed onto VHS rather than digital recording equipment to obtain an old school 1990s look.
 The track samples "Salami Fever" by Pepe Deluxé and "Ragamuffin Duo Take Charge" by Asher D & Daddy Freddy, and the name of the song comes from the record label of the same name.
 "Warrior's Dance" is one of the most progressive tracks on the album; the song chorus is a sample of the True Faith song "Take Me Away", which was then sampled and edited by Major Players in "Come with Me", the song where the vocals for this track come from.
 The song also samples "Final Cut", a song featuring Bridget(te) Grace.
 A festival of the same name was curated by the group, and took place at Milton Keynes.

 "Run With the Wolves", featuring Dave Grohl on drums, contains a sample of "So Refined" by Senser.
 This song was featured in the 2011 film Hall Pass.
 There was a contest to make a music video for the song, and the winning entry was posted on 15 February 2010.
 After a "reprise" of "Omen", "World's on Fire" follows.
 This song samples The Breeders' "I Just Wanna Get Along" and "Vamp" composed by Outlander.
 "Piranha" samples "Troubled Mind" by The Buff Medways and "Sara Zamana" by Kishore Kumar and Chorus, while "Stand Up", the only instrumental track on the album, samples "One Way Glass" from Manfred Mann Chapter Three.
 This song, along with "Omen", is featured heavily in the 2010 film Kick-Ass, and both are included on the soundtrack release of the album.